 Immediately reduce heat to low.
 Allow mixture to simmer for 3-4 minutes, stirring often.

-As your sauce simmers, whisk together 3 tablespoons cornstarch with 4 tablespoons cold water in a small bowl.
-Add to the teriyaki sauce mixture, whisking continuously until the sauce starts to thicken.
+2. Thicken: As your sauce simmers, whisk together 3 tablespoons of cornstarch with four tablespoons of cold water in a small bowl.
+Slowly add to the teriyaki sauce mixture, whisking continuously until the sauce starts to thicken.
+Once thickened, immediately remove from heat and garnish with 1-2 teaspoons sesame seeds, if desired.

 What is the Difference Between Teriyaki and Soy Sauce?